PeARSearch/readthedocs/docs/source/usage.rst

     services:
         pears-federated: # if you want you can also rename this to have a more identifiable name
             env_file:
-            - pears-pod-name-1/.env
+            - pears-instance-name-1/.env
             image: pearsproject/pears-federated:latest
             volumes:
-            - pears-pod-name-1/data/:/var/lib/pears/data
+            - pears-instance-name-1/data/:/var/lib/pears/data

-        pears-federated-pod-2: # !!
+        pears-federated-instance-2: # !!
 CHANGE rename this to have a more identifiable suffix
             env_file:
-            - pears-pod-name-2/.env # !!
-CHANGE point to your new directory pears-pod-name-2
+            - pears-instance-name-2/.env # !!
+CHANGE point to your new directory pears-instance-name-2
             image: pearsproject/pears-federated:latest
             volumes:
-            - pears-pod-name-2/data/:/var/lib/pears/data # !!
-CHANGE point to your new directory pears-pod-name-2
+            - pears-instance-name-2/data/:/var/lib/pears/data # !!
+CHANGE point to your new directory pears-instance-name-2
         ...

-Update `https-portal` pod to point to the new pod as well
+Update `https-portal` pod to point to the new instance as well

   .. code-block:: bash